fengb-tech/theorycraft/doc/brainstorm.md

 * All stats should be useful.
 Different classes should prefer different stats.

 * Reusable recovery move for 50% health.
 [Automatic] after battle and costs [1s] during battle.
-* Killing blow leaves character at 1 health and forces recover.
+* Killing blow leaves hero at 1 health and forces recover.
 If player takes another killing blow within 2s, he retreats from combat.
 [Borderlands]
 * Resurrecting inherits all gear; increases XP by [1%] per level sacrificed.
-* Character stats start at [100] and increase by [1%] every level.
+* Hero stats start at [100] and increase by [1%] every level.
 * Wearing perfect gear should increase stats by [2x].

 ## Classes